 Concentration: Culture and Politics

-In Excess of Medicine: Pleasure and Citizenship in Venezuelan Health Care.
+State of Health: Pleasure and Politics in Venezuelan Health Care under Chávez.

 God’s Laboratory: Assisted Reproduction in the Andes.
 By Elizabeth Roberts (Berkeley: University of California Press).
-Somatosphere.
+Somatosphere.com.

 Revolutionary Medicine: Health and the Body in Post-Socialist Cuba by P. Sean Brotherton (Durham: Duke University Press).
-Somatosphere.
+Somatosphere.com.

 Love, Sorrow, and Rage: Destitute Women in a Manhattan Residence.
 By Alisse Waterston (Philadephia: Temple University Press).
 Medical Anthropology Quarterly 20:261-262.